 Even though Disney acquired Marvel in 2009, that doesn’t mean the company got free reign to use anything Marvel-related in its theme parks.
-Universal still had the rights to Marvel, which is why we see a pretty large Marvel presence at Universal Orlando Resort in Florida.
+Universal still had the rights to characters in the Marvel Cinematic Universe, which is why we see a pretty large Marvel presence at Universal Orlando Resort in Florida.
 A longstanding court case prevents Disney from using a majority of well-known Marvel characters (like Spider-Man, Iron Man, and Captain America, among plenty of others) and even the use of the name “Marvel” name in any of the theme parks east of the Mississippi River.

 Disneyland can’t actually call its new superhero land “Marvel Land” (or use the word “Marvel” at all)

 As we reported last year, most fans are aware that Universal still controls the theme park rights to Spider-Man, The Incredible Hulk, The Fantastic Four, X-Men, and more characters in the Marvel Cinematic Universe east of the Mississippi river.

 But many don’t realize that the deal could have covered the entire country if Universal chose to act on it out west.
 And, because Universal Studios Hollywood remains without any Marvel attractions of any kind, Disneyland Resort got free reign of all the characters…but there’s a catch.
 According to the fine print of the contract, “The agreement says that regardless of which side of the Mississippi River a theme park is located, “Marvel may not permit a licensee to use the name ‘Marvel’ as part of the attraction name or marketing.”